slarse/repobee-csvgrades/README.md

 ```

 ### The grades file (`--grades-file` option)
-`record-grades` writes grades to a CSV file that we refer to as the _grades
+`grades record` writes grades to a CSV file that we refer to as the _grades
 file_.
 Each row represents one student, except for the first row which is a
 header row.
 The following requirements are placed on the CSV file format: